bhisaac/5eFP/5eFP-SRD.md

 # Inspiration Upgrades

-The following upgrades provide an additional way to gain inspiration once per game session.
+The following upgrades provide an additional way to gain inspiration as a cooldown.

 ||||
 |-:|:-|:-|